JXK906/CHOP/README.md

 INPUT REQUIRED :

-1. Tab separated file for fastq paired files
+1. Tab separated file for fastq paired files (samples.txt)

-2. Tab separated file describing locations to respected variables (tool kit and other files) decribed in a template file
+2. Tab separated file describing locations to respected variables (tool kit and other files) decribed in a template file (location.txt)

 FUNCTION: The pipeline creates bash scripts of all samples in a tab separated file.
 These bash scripts includes process of Alignment, Sorting, Quality Metrics, Addreplacegrps, Haplotype Caller.